Pearadox/scouting-draft-test/README.md

 Scouting Draft Web Api handles

-- get all for all entities (type : students, devices, competitions,
+- get all for given entity ( type in 2019 {
+  students,
+  devices,
+  competitions,